N0Soull/Discord-SelfBot/README.md

 source venv/bin/activate
 ```

+---

 Install all required libraries mentioned in the `requirements.txt` file, with this command:

 ```python
 pip install -r requirements.txt
 ```

+---

-if you have done everything mentioned above then create a file called `.env` in src, having the following text:
+if you have done everything mentioned above then create a file called `.env` in src of the project, and paste the following:

 ```env
 TOKEN=YOUR_DISCORD_TOKEN_HERE
 ```

+replace `YOUR_DISCORD_TOKEN_HERE` with you'r actual discord token

-To obtain your discord token, you can have a look [here](https://discordpy-self.readthedocs.io/en/latest/token.html). or just google it.
+To obtain your discord token, you can have a look [`here`](https://discordpy-self.readthedocs.io/en/latest/token.html). or just google it.

+---

 ### Usage